 As a meat lover, I also love to taste the burger.
 So frequently, I try to cook burgers with many kinds of meat.
 Once I tried venison burgers.
 But, alas!

-My burger fell apart and made a mishap.
+My burger fell apart and made a mess.
 Then I took it as a challenge to cook venison burger sticks together.
-I had decided to learn how to make venison burgers stick together to win the challenge.

 If you face the same trouble, then never mind.
 Walk with me to this article and know the reasons for burgers falling apart, tips and tricks of sticking burgers together, and lastly, an excellent recipe for venison burgers.